zhiqwang/yolort/README.md

 > object detection should not be more difficult than classification, and should not require complex libraries for training and inference.

-`yolov5rt` is very simple to implement and experiment with.
+`yolort` is very simple to implement and experiment with.
 You like the implementation of torchvision's faster-rcnn, retinanet or detr?
 You like yolov5?
-You love `yolov5rt`!
+You love `yolort`!

 <a href=".github/zidane.jpg"><img src=".github/zidane.jpg" alt="YOLO inference demo" width="500"/></a>